RedwanNiloy/Nginx_learn/README.md

-We will work on conf.d folder (we will make diffe conf file here) Root means from where our content will be loaded
+We will work on conf.d folder (we will make diffe conf file here) Root means from where our content will be loaded.